MaysoonHelmy/Sales-Forecasting-Description/README.md

 * **LightGBM** consistently outperforms **XGBoost** across all feature sets.
 * The **manual** and **all** feature sets yield the best results overall.
 * R² drop values are small, indicating both models generalize well with only minor overfitting.

-## Contributing

-This project is a personal learning project

-## License

-This project is not licensed.
-It is intended for educational and practice purposes only.